kns357/ANN_MA_Kaito/README.md

 In my high school thesis (Maturaarbeit), I will compare models of identical feedforward neural network (FFN) architectures and visualise how internally different they can become, despite achieving similar accuracy on the same task.
 Although two FFNs trained under identical conditions can reach comparable performance, their internal configurations (weights, biases, activations) can differ significantly.
 My objective is to analyse and explain:

-- How different instances of FFNs develop distinct decision pathways and internal representations despite solving the same task, focusing on spatial differences such as functionally similar neurons (e.g., edge detectors) appearing in different layers or regions.
+- How different instances of FFNs develop distinct decision pathways and internal representations despite solving the same task.
-- Which neuron functions consistently develop across models and are essential for performance.
+- Local and global decision making of a model.
-- How these successful yet internally different decision pathways can be intuitively explained.
+- How these decisions can be visualised intuitively and broken down into interpretable rules.

 I will use optical character recognition (OCR) as the training task, choosing FFNs over convolutional neural networks (CNNs) to avoid the spatial biases from convolutional layers that are already visually interpretable.
 This allows me to focus on how fully connected networks internally represent and process visual information.
-My aim is to analyse and explain the structural differences and consistencies in the weights, activations, and decision-making across different FFN model instances.
+My aim is to analyse and explain the structural differences and consistencies in the activations and decision-making across different FFN model instances.

 Fragestellung: